fazixa/VirtualMirror-Server-Mediapipe/docs/source/index.rst

 ==========================================

 .. important::

-   This sample documentation was generated on |today|, and is rebuilt with every `master` release.
+   This documentation was generated on |today|, and is rebuilt with every `master` release.

 .. toctree::
    :maxdepth: 2